 Do you consider ambition a naughty four-letter word?
 A trait you don’t really want to embrace or take ownership of because of the stereotypes that exist.
 Ambitious women are pushy, they are bossy and just downright aggressive.
-Perhaps you’ve even heard yet another descriptive word that I will refrain from using because it causes every professional woman cringe.
-Yet everyday you find yourself trying to reconcile your ambition with your values, your belief and your personal responsibilities.
+Perhaps you’ve even heard yet another descriptive word that I will refrain from using because it causes every professional woman to cringe.
+Yet every day you find yourself trying to reconcile your ambition with your values, your belief, and your personal responsibilities.

 Early on in my career, a male colleague told me I was ambitious in a tone that was like I had the plague.
-My inexperienced, untempered reaction was to dig my heels in with a “so what” attitude.
-To double down on my over the top, get it done yesterday, goal oriented approach to things.
+My inexperienced, untempered reaction was to dig my heels in with so what attitude.
+To double down on my over-the-top, get it done yesterday, goal-oriented approach to things.
 Fortunately, wisdom and experience have taught me that ambition is a great trait when it’s guided by understanding and wisdom; it’s a liability when it’s misguided and haphazard.

 Several days ago, I was being interviewed for a magazine geared towards professional women of faith in emerging nations.
 The columnist asked me to share my thoughts on the concept of being ambitious without being perceived in a negative way.
 I shared with her what has now become my new favorite thing; It’s all about graceful ambition.

 What in the world is that?
 Isn’t that an oxymoron?
 Can you be graceful and ambitious simultaneously?

 My answer, a resounding YES!?
 Having been trained as a classical ballerina for many years I learned a few things about being graceful.